the-turing-way/the-turing-way/project_management/workshop_advert.md

 This workshop is for Research Software Engineers and IT staff who are:
 *	Interested in reproducibility, containers, Docker or continuous integration;
-*	Already familiar with Binder and R Markdown or Jupyter notebooks;
+*	Already familiar with Binder and R Markdown or Python for data science;
 *	Interested in setting up their own local BinderHub.

 ### The Turing Way